smorgo/GlowMeterDataMonitor/README.md

 ## Project Structure

 Most of the classes in this project are purely to support deserializing the JSON from the GlowMarkt MQTT message.
-If you look at the relevant code (start with GlowMqttMessage and work down), you'll see that most properties are annotated with JsonPropertyNames that have numeric names.
+If you look at the relevant code (start with [GlowMqttMessage.cs](https://github.com/smorgo/GlowMeterDataMonitor/blob/master/GlowMqttMessage.cs) and work down), you'll see that most properties are annotated with JsonPropertyName attributes that specify numeric names.
 This is how the incoming JSON is structured and is needed for the deserializer.
 Within our code, it's preferable to refer to properties using much more meaningful names.
 Most of the data in the incoming message is hexadecimal.
 The code takes care of the necessary type conversions to provide a more reasonable representation.

-The OutgoingMeteringMessage class defines the MQTT message that is derived from the GlowMarkt MQTT message and is posted to a specified broker and topic.
+The [OutgoingMeteringMessage.cs](https://github.com/smorgo/GlowMeterDataMonitor/blob/master/OutgoingMeteringMessage.cs) class defines the MQTT message that is derived from the GlowMarkt MQTT message and is posted to a specified broker and topic.

 ## Configuration

-The basic configuration is defined in appsettings.json.
+The basic configuration is defined in [appsettings.json](https://github.com/smorgo/GlowMeterDataMonitor/blob/master/appsettings.json).
 You can update this file for your MQTT settings, but I recommend that you use a different mechanism.

 The app can be configured with environment variables, command-line arguments or with a separate secrets.json file.
 I use .NET 6.0 configuration, adopting the Options pattern.

 When deployed to Kubernetes, I override the default configuration with environment variables.
 The sensitive settings are sourced from a Kubernetes secret.
-See Deployment.yaml for an example of Kubernetes configuration.
+See [deployment.yaml](https://github.com/smorgo/GlowMeterDataMonitor/blob/master/deployment.yaml) for an example of Kubernetes configuration.
 I'm keeping my secret, secret, though.